Discover the advantages and disadvantages of travelling to Porto at each time of the year on this article that answers the question:

-Being a local, naturally I consider that any time of the year is the best time to visit Porto :P, but I gathered some information that might prove useful to you when you’re making the decision of when to visit the city.
+Being a local, naturally I consider that any time of the year is the best time to visit Porto 😛 In any case, I gathered some information that might be useful when you’re making the decision of when to visit Porto.

 So, let’s talk about the weather first.

 As you can see by the graphics above, Porto has quite moderate temperatures all throughout the year, but it does rain a lot during Winter (and Spring and Autumn too, to be honest).

 The last couple of years have been rather exceptional, as we had around 30/35ºC (86/95ºF) during July, August and even September, which is quite warm for our standards.
 We are used to have mild Summers, with temperatures rarely above 30ºC (86ºF), and mild and rainy Winters, with temperatures rarely below 5ºC (41ºF).

 Another thing you should know about the weather in Porto is that it is temperamental, in the sense that it can be shiny one day and cloudy the following one.
 Sometimes the temperatures rise / fall dramatically from one day to the other, and variations of 10 degrees are not that uncommon.

 So my recommendation is that whatever the season you choose to visit Porto, make sure that you bring a proper raincoat.
 It will prove more useful than using an umbrella, as this is also a very windy city.

 Now, regarding the price of the hotels, you can see you the graphic that the prices of the hotels in Porto are above 100€ / night for a double bedroom between April and October.
 Then the lower season comes, between November and February, but clearly January and February are the cheapest months to travel to Porto.